Airport Transportation to Disney World Guide

 Using rideshare in tandem with Disney transportation works out really well for us.
 As with renting a car, you’ll also want to consider your circumstances to determine whether relying on rideshare is right for you.

-Ultimately, it’ll be interesting to see how the end of Disney’s Magical Express continues to play out in terms of its impact on competition, transportation alternatives, supply and demand, and even roadway congestion between Orlando International Airport and Walt Disney World.
-Thus far, it appears that Mears Connect and Sunshine Flyer are absorbing most displaced DME riders, with rideshare and rental cars picking up the rest of the slack.
+Ultimately, the end of Disney’s Magical Express has been disappointing to many Walt Disney World visitors, but the good news is that great alternatives exist.
+Equally as important, there largely are no longer issues with supply and demand imbalances or regular roadway congestion between Orlando International Airport and Walt Disney World.
+Mears Connect and Sunshine Flyer are absorbing most displaced DME riders, with rideshare and rental cars picking up the rest of the slack.
+The bad news is that all of these options cost money.

 Even though the last couple years have been a roller coaster of supply and demand imbalances, this outcome isn’t all that surprising.
 After all, Disney’s Magical Express didn’t exist until the 2000s–before the days of Uber and Lyft–and people managed to get to and from the airport just fine, and without issue.
 However, Walt Disney World attendance is up significantly since then (Magic Kingdom alone has increased by ~6 million guests).
 Suffice to say, a lot has changed since Disney’s Magical Express debuted and Disney attendance still hasn’t recovered to 2019 levels, so there could still be disruptions during peak travel dates.
 Just something of which you might want to be mindful if visiting Walt Disney World during a particularly busy travel time–it doesn’t hurt to hedge your bets and get something booked sooner rather than later.